WokLibCodeClub/LetterA/Step8-textboxes/README.md

 This uses a rectangle which has already defined with variable abox, but instead of drawing the box it puts the letter A inside the box and draws that.

 One important thing about ```screen.draw.textbox``` is that it automatically scales the text to fit in the rectangle.
-So you can't use fontsize= with a textbox, as the text size is controlled by the size of the rectangle.
+So **you can't use fontsize= with a textbox**, as the text size is controlled by the size of the rectangle.
 It also means if your text is long, you should make your rectangle wider than it is high to fit the text you want to display in it.

 There doesn't seem to be a way to display a textbox *AND* have the box drawn as well.
 So one way you could do this is by having two draw statements:
 ```